-This is an overview of the instructions.
+This is an overview of the instructions for the pan roasted chicken and ptoatoes.
 For the complete directions for lemon chicken just scroll down to the bottom!

 - Add the seasonings - olive oil, Italian seasoning, red wine vinegar, salt, pepper and garlic powder to a large sealable plastic bag.
 Season chicken by adding to the bag and massaging the meat, refrigerate.

 - Slice the lemon into wedges.
 Slice potatoes in half so they are uniform in size, peel and slice the onions.